 'To highly sensitive people, as Pulitzer Prize-winning writer Pearl S. Buck suggested, the world may appear to be more colourful, dramatic, tragic, and beautiful.
 Sensitive people often pick up on the little things in the environment that others miss, see patterns where others see randomness, and find meaning and metaphor in the minutiae of everyday life....
 If we think of creativity as "joining the dots" in some way, then sensitive people experience a world in which there are both more dots and more opportunities for connection' between them. (pp. 125-6)

-So, coming back to Moose Toys: their visually stimulating environment, meant to enhance creativity, in fact misses the point in two ways:
+So, coming back to the toy company: their visually stimulating environment, meant to enhance creativity, in fact misses the point in two ways:

 1. Highly creative people are going to pick up inspiration from everywhere.
 Adding these 'wow' elements looks impressive, but is it really needed?
 It seems to me that it would, in fact, make the connections described above harder, because it's too 'loud' and busy, covering the actual thought process that leads to creative inspiration.